-- PLEASE ASK FOR HELP BEFORE THE DUE DATE if you have questions or are having challenges.
-I am available in morning flex time as well as by appointment after school. - A word of advice: It has been my experience that students who read for enjoyment (when you don't HAVE to) and who engage in discussions with others on a variety of topics do far better in English than those who do not.
-If you are not a reader, it's never too late!
-Read as much as possible in many different genres (novels, poetry, newspapers, magazines, etc.) - Be curious!
+- PLEASE ASK FOR HELP BEFORE THE DUE DATE if you are having trouble.
+I am available in tutorial times (written on the board), as well as by appointment. - A word of advice: It has been my experience that students who read for enjoyment (when you don't HAVE to) do far better in English than those who do not.
+If you are not a reader, it's never too late.
+Read as much as possible, in many different GENRES (novels, poetry, newspapers, magazines, etc.)